-Similar to the electric transmission system, the reliability and availability of critical telecommunication services is dramatically improved by having adequate secondary paths on the telecommunication network.
+Just as on the electric transmission system, the reliability and availability of critical telecommunication services is dramatically improved by having adequate secondary paths on the telecommunication network.
 Hardware redundancy is implemented as deemed necessary by the utilities, guarding against some single points of failure and reducing the impact of both planned and unplanned telecommunication outages on the transmission system.
-Secondary paths used to form ring topologies are the ideal solution, eliminating most single points of failure.
+Secondary paths that form ring topologies are the ideal solution, eliminating most single points of failure.

-Telecommunication planning efforts focus on opportunities for establishing secondary paths and rings, which require small amounts of additional infrastructure.
-The 2020 Telecommunication LTP attempts to identify secondary paths possible in the near, medium, and long terms, leveraging existing and planned telecommunication.
+Opportunities for establishing secondary paths and rings, which require small amounts of additional infrastructure, are focused upon in the telecommunication planning effort.
+The telecommunication long-term plan attempts to identify secondary paths possible in the near and longer-term, leveraging existing and planned telecommunication.
 Identifying these potential secondary paths will ensure that opportunities for these improvements, in particular those associated with transmission line builds, are not missed.
 Planning considerations for secondary paths include bandwidth capacity, path length (communication latency), and the number and criticality of services improved.